edellano/Adenita-SAMSON-Edition/docs/README.md

 Adenita is a 3D visualization and modeling toolkit for the in silico design of static and dynamic DNA nanostructures.
 Based on a multiscale data model, it visualizes DNA-based structures on different abstraction levels and enable users to load and create DNA origami structures and combine them with proteins.

-**Adenita: Interactive 3D modeling and visualization of DNA Nanostructures** Elisa de Llano, Haichao Miao, Yasaman Ahmadi, Amanda J. Wilson, Morgan Beeby, Ivan Viola, Ivan Barisic *Pre-print at bioRxiv (849976)*; doi: https://doi.org/10.1101/849976
+**Adenita: Interactive 3D modeling and visualization of DNA Nanostructures.** Elisa de Llano, Haichao Miao, Yasaman Ahmadi, Amanda J. Wilson, Morgan Beeby, Ivan Viola, Ivan Barisic. *Pre-print at bioRxiv (849976)*; 2019. doi: https://doi.org/10.1101/849976

 ## Developers: